masterminds-kenya/social_network/checklist-03.md

   - [s] Un-assign & assign to different related campaign
   - [x] Update & Improve wording for processing Campaign Posts
   - [x] View and modify Posts that had been rejected for this campaign
   - [?]
+In all Campaign views, report what other Campaigns a Post belongs to if any
+  - [?]
 Template radio input logic: if a view then value=0 checked, else other value

 ### DB Design & Setup